-For 2021, Rideau St. Lawrence Distribution experienced 0.28 hours of interrupted power per customer.
-The number is significantly lower than historical results.
-RSL adjusted its maintenance and repair plan in response to the pandemic, therefore scheduled outages were reduced.
-There were no major outage events in last year.
-Our 5-year average is 0.9.
-RSL expects that this measure for 2021 will be in its historical range.
+For 2022, Rideau St. Lawrence Distribution experienced 0.63 hours of interrupted power per customer.
+The number is comparable to historical results. .
+There were significant outage events in last year due to extensive storms.
+Our 5-year average is 0.58.
+RSL expects that this measure for 2023 will be in its historical range.